 Reading is vital in developing children’s reading and writing skills.
-All children across KS1 & KS2 participate in daily Guided Reading lessons which focus on enhancing and developing children’s reading and comprehension skills.
-As a school we have a subscription to 'Serial Mash' (part of Purple Mash) which allows access to a wide range of online publications.
-Guided Reading takes place in small groups, reading with children of a similar ability; suspense and excitement ensues as the children wait for the next chapter to be released online.
+All children across KS1 & KS2 participate in daily Shared Reading lessons which focus on enhancing and developing children’s reading and comprehension skills.
+In addition to this, Guided Reading takes place in small groups, reading with children of a similar ability.

 Grammar, Punctuation and Spelling (SPAG) has continued to develop as a key focus in the teaching of English.
 Each year group, irrespective of mixed age teaching, delivers a wide range of specific SPAG skills.
 These are vital tools which support children to deliver accurate and grammatically sound pieces of writing.

 We develop aspiring writers by teaching it daily.
 The children learn to write for a variety of purposes by writing in different styles such as: recounts; non-chronological reports; narrative; play-scripts etc… The aim is to make lessons very inter-active with a real focus on partner talk.
 Teachers modelling and sharing writing are also key features of lessons.
 In addition, we ensure that children also have opportunities to write across the curriculum with our focus on cross-curricular themes and activities.